This post may contain affiliate links. Please see my disclosure policy for details.

-Notable guests include Queen Sophie of the Netherlands, Napoleon III, Prince Albert Victor and George V too as a prince!
+Notable guests include Queen Sophie of the Netherlands, Napoleon III, Prince Albert Victor, and George V too as a prince!

-The Imperial Hotel also featured in two of her novels.
+The Imperial Hotel is also featured in two of her novels.
 Firstly, in the ‘Peril at End House’ as The Majestic hotel and a terrace in ‘Sleeping Murder’ where Miss Marple reveals the mystery for Gwenda and Giles.

 The Agatha Christie Mile plaque is located in the reception of the hotel.
 So, you can pop in and take a picture.